 Common Mistakes to Avoid

-: Don’t just look at one statement in isolation.
+Ignoring Trends: Don’t just look at one statement in isolation.
 Analyze trends over several periods to get a comprehensive view of your financial health.

 Overlooking Notes: Financial statements come with notes that explain accounting policies and provide context.
 Ignoring these notes can lead to misunderstandings.